 What is Autism?

 Searching the web for an answer to the question ‘What Is Autism?’ presents a large quantity of information which can be overpowering and difficult reading.

-Autism is something we will all probably encounter at one time in our life or another.
+While autism is quite complex to describe and hard to understand, it is something we will all probably encounter at one time or another in our lives.
 If you or a member of your family is not personally affected by the condition, it is likely you will know or meet someone who is – and yet many people do not have any great understanding of the condition.

-An autistic person will have a different understanding of the world, a different way of seeing the world and experience things differently to someone who is not on the spectrum.
+An autistic person will have a different understanding of the world, a different way of seeing the world and interacts with their environment differently to someone who is not on the spectrum.
 This presents an individual with challenges in areas that come naturally to others, but it can also present strengths and abilities due to that ability to think differently.